 Make the most of your discoveries

-- Prepare your group for its visit to the Palace of Versailles with a videoconference or the help of educational resources made available in the space dedicated to teachers.
+- Prepare your group for its visit to the Palace of Versailles with the help of educational resources made available in the space dedicated to teachers.

-- Register your group for an educational activity or a guided visit.
+- Register your group for a guided tour.

 - Special training sessions for teachers are organised every year.